-Montenegro joined the World Bank, IMF, European Bank for Reconstruction and Development (EBRD) and the Central European Free Trade Agreement (CEFTA).
+Montenegro joined the following monetary organizations: The World Bank, the IMF, the European Bank for Reconstruction and Development (EBRD) and the Central European Free Trade Agreement (CEFTA).

-Power capacity (Peručica and Piva hydroelectric power plants, and Pljevlja thermal power plant) produce about 3 billion kWh per year.
+As far as power capacities, Perućica and Piva hydropower plants, and Pljevlja thermal power plant produce about 3 billion kWh per year.

-Agricultural land and water are still well preserved from industrial pollution and allow the production of healthy and environmentally friendly food, especially meat, milk, dairy products, honey, fish, vegetables, fruits, high quality wines and naturally pure water with high quality values (measured by international standards).
+Agricultural land and water are well preserved from industrial pollution and enable the production of healthy and environmentally friendly food, especially meat, milk, dairy products, honey, fish, vegetables, fruits, high quality wines and naturally pure water of the highest quality values (in accordance with international standards).

-Maritime affairs has a long tradition, and there are prerequisites for the development of a maritime economy.
-The Port of Bar is the largest harbour in Montenegro, located near the entrnance to the Adriatic Sea it is capable of handling 5 million tonnes of goods annually.
-In the hinterland of the Port of Bar is a Free Customs Zone that provides opportunities for the development of production and service capacities to build a warehouse, from where transport will be easier by sea or rail to the north.
-In addition to the Port of Bar, the remaining ports of Kotor, Risan, Zelenika, and Budva have much lower capacities and are intended primarily for tourist activities.
+Maritime sector has a long tradition, and there are prerequisites for the development of the maritime economy.
+The port of Bar is the largest Montenegrin port, located at the gates of the Adriatic Sea and is capable of handling 5 million tons of goods per year.
+In the vicinity of the Port of Bar, there is a Free Customs Zone, which provides opportunities for the development of production and service capacities for the construction of warehouses, from where the goods can be easily transported by sea or rail to the north.
+In addition to the Port of Bar, other ports of Kotor, Risan, Zelenika and Budva have much smaller capacity and are intended primarily for tourist activities.

-Montenegro is ideal for developing all types of coastal, mountainous, health, religious, rural and congress tourism.
-In the years since its independence, Montenegro has recorded fast growth of investment in tourism, especially along the Adriatic coast.
-After the real estate boom in 2006 and 2007 when most of the real estate along the coast was bought up by foreigners, the Montenegro real estate sector has cooled down a bit.
-Despite this, the World Travel and Turism Council places Montenegro among the top destinations in the world, with growth evaluated at 11.9% annualy by 2012.
+Montenegro is ideal for developing all types of coastal, mountain, health, religious, rural and congress tourism.
+In the years after independence, Montenegro has seen a rapid increase in investment in tourism, primarily along the Adriatic coast.
+After the real estate boom of 2006 and 2007, when foreigners bought most of the real estate along the coast, the Montenegrin real estate sector slowly cooled down.
+Despite this, the World Travel and Tourism Council again ranks Montenegro among the top destinations in the world.